oquechy/oquechy.github.io/cv.md

 title: Curriculum Vitae
 ---

-i'm a PhD student at IMDEA Software Institute
+I'm a PhD student at IMDEA Software Institute.

-my research interests are type theory, functional programming, and software verification
+My research interests are type theory, functional programming, and software verification.

 ## Research

 ### Relational Types for Haskell
-designed and implemented an algorithmic relational type system for Haskell as part of the Liquid Haskell project. i'm now adding support for monadic effects
+Designed and implemented an algorithmic relational type system for Haskell as a part of Liquid Haskell project.
+Currenly, I work on verification of probabilistic Haskell programs using relational typing.

 ### An Expressive Type System for Stream Processing (thesis)
-designed a type system with row polymorphism to verify the correctness of streaming queries. queries such as `select *, id from X join Y` which contain wildcards and joins particularly benefit from the use of rows
+Designed a type system with row polymorphism for big data processing.
+Queries such as `select *, id from X join Y` which contain wildcards and joins particularly benefit from the use of rows.

 ### Translation of Intersection Types to System F (coursework)
-implemented a translation of a typing judgement from a STLC with intersection types to a System F. the translation is sound in the subsystems of rank two. the algorithm is known as antiunification
+Implemented a translation of a typing judgement from a STLC with intersection types to a System F. The translation is sound in the subsystems of rank two.
+The algorithm is known as antiunification.

 ## Education

-_2021-2023,_ master in Applied Mathematics and Information Sciences at HSE
+_2021-2023,_ Master of Applied Mathematics and Information Sciences at HSE

-_2018-2021,_ bachelor in Applied Mathematics and Information Sciences at HSE
+_2018-2021,_ Bachelor of Applied Mathematics and Information Sciences at HSE

-_2016-2018,_ bachelor in Applied Mathematics and Physics at SPbAU (transferred to HSE)
+_2016-2018,_ Bachelor of Applied Mathematics and Physics at SPbAU (unfinished, transferred to HSE)

 _2009-2016,_ high school graduate from Saint Petersburg Lyceum 30